dignifiedquire/cpuprofiler/README.md

 ### TODO

 - Better crate documentation
-- Expose other functions from google's cpuprofiler.
-This allows more options, status checks and more.
+- Expose other functions
-- Can we write a sampling profiler in Rust?!
-- Integration with cargo-profiler?
+- Safe guard memory profiling behind a flag, to allow for cpu profiling without the custom allocator.

 ## License